cfengine/documentation/overview/how-cfengine-works.markdown

 compliance and easy reporting.
 Using CFEngine, can be described in the following 3 simple steps.

-## 1. Define Desired State
+## 1. Define desired state

 As an end-user you can use the CFEngine Domain Specific Language (DSL) to define desired states.
 CFEngine allows you to define a variety of states ranging from process management to software deployment and file integrity.
-You can check out CFEngine Promise Types to get an idea of the most common states you can define.
+You can check out CFEngine Promise types to get an idea of the most common states you can define.

 Normally, all desired states are stored in `.cf` text-files in the `/var/cfengine/masterfiles` directory on one or more central distribution points, referred to as CFEngine Policy Hubs.

-## 2. Ensure Actual State
+## 2. Ensure actual state

 CFEngine typically runs locally on each managed resource.
 A resource can be anything from a server, network switch, raspberry pi, or any other computational